mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 ## Setting up the Mavkit client and a local wallet

 The Mavkit client is a command-line tool that lets you send transactions to Mavryk, including deploying and calling smart contracts.
-These instructions show how to install the client, connect it to the Ghostnet test network, and get some mav tokens to pay transaction fees.
+These instructions show how to install the client, connect it to the Basenet test network, and get some mav tokens to pay transaction fees.

-The Ghostnet test network is just like the Mavryk mainnet, so you can use it to try out your contracts in a live environment before you deploy them to mainnet.
+The Basenet test network is just like the Mavryk mainnet, so you can use it to try out your contracts in a live environment before you deploy them to mainnet.

 1. Install the Mavkit client, which sends transactions to Mavryk.
 (The Mavkit suite includes many programs, but for now all you need is the Mavkit client.)